Popcorn lung - what is it and why should you care?

 What does science actually say?

-We simply asked the question like this:
+We put the question to ChatGPT like this:

 Why does the myth of vapers getting popcorn lung persist?